Register a vehicle in B.C.

 To register, license and insure the vehicle, bring these documents to an Autoplan broker.
 For more details, please refer to the Checklist for Out-of-Province Vehicle Registration

-you're bringing a vehicle to B.C. from Alberta or Saskatchewan
+you're bringing a vehicle to B.C. from Alberta, Saskatchewan, or Manitoba

 under the New West